d-rideout/MeleeWizard/doc/HouseRules.md

 There are occasional gaps, ambiguities, and discrepancies in these published rules.
 This document presents some discussion and 'house rules' which attempt to address some of these issues.
-I am very interested in others' opinions on these issues, so please comment.
-(Usually one imagines that 'fun', in the context of games, is a purely subjective thing, but the continuing popularity of this relatively ancient game suggests that there are some deep principles to learn here.)
+I am very interested in others' opinions on these issues, so please comment, in the Discussions tab, as an Issue ticket, or otherwise).
+(Usually one imagines that
+'fun', in the context of games, is a purely subjective thing, but the continuing popularity of this relatively ancient game suggests that there are some deep principles to learn here.)